rust-lang/blog.rust-lang.org/posts/inside-rust/2024-01-02-this-development-cycle-in-cargo-1-76.md

 We are tracking cargo warning control (and the lints it can unblock) in [rust-lang/cargo#12235](https://github.com/rust-lang/cargo/issues/12235).

-The first milestone is for TOML parse errors to match rustc's error style, going from
+The first milestone is for TOML parse errors to match `rustc`'s error style, going from
 ```
 error: failed to parse manifest at `[..]`